stanford-crfm/levanter/docs/Blog-Post.md

 display: False
 ---
 > <div class="blog-tagline">
-    <strong> We introduce our projects
-        <a href="https://github.com/stanford-crfm/levanter" target="_blank">Levanter</a>, our codebase
+    <strong> We introduce <a href="https://github.com/stanford-crfm/levanter" target="_blank">Levanter</a>, our codebase
          for training reproducible, legible foundation models models using JAX.
-We also are releasing a number of checkpoints for models trained with Levanter, including new architectures, on our
+We also release a number of checkpoints for models trained with Levanter, including new architectures, on our
         <a href="https://huggingface.co/stanford-crfm" target="_blank">Hugging Face Hub</a> page.
     </strong>
 > </div>